bnspalding/damask-esolang/README.md

 the encoded string operations to produce the correct set of affordances will come through iterative play.

+## Notes

+- I think it's more interesting and true to the metaphor to make things totally reversible.
+No operators that delete letters, make shift work on both sides rather than only left plus right.
+- figure out easier ways to target a specific length of characters.
+It should be easy to mark what chars to operate on.
+- add tools to find shift pairs.
+Like Brainf***'s constant resource, a tool to search a dictionary for usable shifts would be great

 ## Example
 an example of a poem to a poem